-What Can a Handyman Do in Van Alstyne, Texas?
+What Can a Handyman Do Without a License in Van Alstyne, Texas?

 In Texas, most “handyman”/general home repair work is not covered by a single statewide general-contractor license, but many specific trades (electrical, plumbing, HVAC, fire protection, etc.) are state-licensed and cannot be performed for pay without the proper license.
 Van Alstyne (a small North Texas city in Grayson County, near the Collin County line) will typically regulate you through permitting, inspections, and zoning/home-occupation rules rather than a state handyman license; you must still follow state trade-licensing laws and pull permits when required.